john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     1  b  Y   2   5
     2  c  Z   3   4

-**Of course the data can be comprised of other data types, not just random floats.
-I would recommend dusting off your numpy and dictionary/list skills learned in previous lessons and build your own arrays/series of varying data types.**
+Of course, the data can be comprised of other data types, not just `float`.
+I would recommend dusting off your numpy and dictionary/list skills learned in previous lessons and build your own arrays/series of varying data types.

 ## Slicing a Data Set